In London, as in all of the UK, cars drive on the left.

 Make sure you are fully aware of the rules of the road before you drive in London.
 In the UK, cars drive on the left.
 The Highway Code is available from most bookshops.

 All drivers and passengers must wear seatbelts where fitted.
 Car seats or appropriate restraints are required for children.
 Motorcyclists must wear a helmet.

 See the Department for Transport website for full details of the legal requirements for drivers.

-Driving licence and insurance in the UK
+Driving licences and insurance in the UK

-Learn if you can use your non-UK driving licence during your trip on the official UK government website.
+Check whether you can use your non-UK driving licence during your trip on the official UK government website.

 Motorbikes and scooters in London

 If you're planning to ride a motorcycle or scooter in London, be aware that many roads are narrow, busy and congested.